stephenmcardle/DCInbox/README.md

 # DCInbox
 A repository for code used with the DCInbox project.
-These scripts are very specific to the DCInbox, though they might help to show some uses of Python.
+These scripts are very specific to the DCInbox project, though they might help to show some uses of Python.
+For more information on the DCInbox project, please visit www.dcinbox.com

 ## Email Parser
 Converts a directory of .eml files into a single .json file.